Crowd Management at your Venue

 Considerations on Event Cancellation

 Issues on safety are paramount; if unruly crowds, weather, fire, security, or weather might compromise crowd safety, the decision to cancel or postpone an event must be considered.
-Optimally, these decisions will be made jointly by the venue, promoter, entertainers, law enforcement, and the Fire Marshall.
+Excluding the weather, these decisions will be made jointly by the venue, promoter, entertainers, law enforcement, and the Fire Marshall.
 However, the venue holds ultimate responsibility for safety, and often common sense will dictate whether the show will go on.